 The production profile of a typical oil field shows a rapid increase to a maximum production rate, then a stable period of production (the plateau phase) followed by a gradual decline in production.
 Without further investments, oil production will decline rapidly, and even with considerable investment to improve recovery, it can be difficult to maintain production from a field.

 As a result of the high development activity on the Norwegian continental shelf, it is expected that the oil and gas production will be stable in the coming years.
 Without new fields or large-scale investments on existing fields, production from the shelf would decline.
-New fields that come on stream will in the short term compensate for lower production from aging fields.
+The new fields coming on stream will in the short term compensate for lower production from aging fields.

-The future production level over time is uncertain.
-It depends, for example, on which initiatives are implemented on the fields, discoveries that are decided to be developed, and when they come on stream.
-New discoveries in the future, how large they are, and how and when they are developed, will also affect the production level over time.
+The production level in the long term is uncertain.
+It depends, among other things, on the measures implemented on the fields, discoveries that are decided to be developed, and when they come into production.
+New discoveries in the future, their size, and how and when they are developed will also affect the production level in the long term.

-The figure below shows total historical production and production forecasts until 2033, distributed by maturity of the resources.
+The figure below shows the total historical production and forecasts until 2034, distributed by the maturity of the resources.

 Production history and forecast distributed per resource category, 2019-2033